MrDave1999/dotenv.core/docs/articles/using_dotenv_aspnetcore.md

     {
         // Bind the 'AppSettings' class with the configuration instance.
         AppSettings settings = ConfigurationBinder.Get<AppSettings>(Configuration);
-        // Register the `AppSettings` class as service. services.AddSingleton(settings);
+        // Register the 'AppSettings' class as service. services.AddSingleton(settings);
     }